Are You Harnessing The Power Of Web Analytics To Improve Your Online Business?

 Measuring the overall effectiveness of offline as well as online advertising

-You may well have recently spent a good part of your marketing budget on having a well crafted, glossy brochure drafted up and printed, but do you know how many brochure recipients are actually clicking through to your site?
-Why not place a link in your brochure/flyer leading to a custom landing page (enticing people to click through to your main website) which registers in Google Analytics exactly how many people are taking this action.
+You may well have recently spent a good part of your marketing budget on having a well-crafted, glossy brochure drafted up and printed, but do you know how many brochure recipients are actually clicking through to your site?
+Why not place a link in your brochure/flyer leading to a custom landing page (enticing people to click through to your main website) that registers in Google Analytics exactly how many people are taking this action?
 This will give you a good indication of just how effective your offline marketing efforts are and will also allow you to compare the performance across different campaigns.

 Website Navigation and Sales Funnel Analysis